SAR Technology: 'Incident Commander V5' Software

-Hiker Found after Six Days in Whistler's Mountains
+Hiker Found Alive after Six Days in Whistler's Mountains

 Stormbound and lost in Whistler's Alpine Wilderness.